unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ## Weimar Historiography

 For scholars and students of the history of the Third Reich, a striking aspect of the period remains the degree of compliance and even complicity exhibited by the German people as a whole.
 Intellectuals were not exempt in this regard.
-Far from simply being swept-away by events beyond their control, they and historians in particular held great power in shaping the cultural milieu of the Weimar era (ca. 1918-1933).
+Far from simply being swept-away by events beyond their control, they and historians in particular held great power in shaping the cultural milieu of the Weimar era (c.
+1918-1933).
 The conservative, anti-republican atmosphere they helped foster ultimately proved to be amenable to takeover by far-right authoritarianism.
 Though many historians managed to keep themselves aloof of the new regime’s agenda, they did so at a cost, and the discipline did not escape the Nazi phenomenon unscathed.

 {% include figure.html
   class="right"